WeirdMidas/MinimalMartlet/README.md

 The module is based on Minimal Butter, but adapted for all devices without brand limitations, at least Android 11 to 15.

 Note: Due to some failures in my system (some parameters do not appear), some features were removed.
-I hope that those who are slow will understand.
+I hope whoever is reading this understands.

 ## Features.
 - Disabled Logs/Debugging that are not useful to the user.